 Finally, make sure you're picking up the right size, which varies from brand to brand.
 According to Dr. Rosenberg, you should be able to fit at least a thumb's width between the end of your toes and the tip of your shoe.
 If you can't, good cushioning won't be enough to prevent pain.

-High heels do a number on your feet, from pain, to bunions, to lasting medical conditions; but that doesn't mean you have to live your life in flats.
+High heels do a number on your feet, from pain, to bunions, to lasting medical conditions.
+But that doesn't mean you have to live your life in flats.
 Some heels are fine, as long as you're careful with what you buy.

 Finally, look for padding underneath the tip of the heel.
 Rubber or plastic caps help prevent the heel from wearing out too quickly.

-What You'll Get at Different Price Points
+What You'll Get at Every Price Point